-- In line with Government guidance, changing rooms should remain closed. - Ask all competitors to arrive on site in race-ready kit. - Competitors should bring spare kit with them and be prepared to change in their vehicles where possible - Once home, competitors should shower immediately and wash and dry any kit used at the competition.
+- In line with Government guidance, use of changing rooms should be minimised. - Ask all competitors to arrive on site in race-ready kit. - Competitors should bring spare kit with them and be prepared to change in their vehicles where possible - Once home, competitors should shower immediately and wash and dry any kit used at the competition.